pauldevos/devops-tools/README.md

 For the tools I'll first try to define the scope of what each tool can do.
 Then I'll try to show which languages each primarily uses.
 Lastly, learning curve to "first action" and to "proficient"...as some might be right (now) vs right (later).

 #### <------- This is in development -------->

+### Tools I'm targeting to learn or like the most so far include:
+- Ansible
+- Terraform
+- Airflow
+- Docker
+- Kubernetes
+- Jenkins

+I should note.
+I work a lot with Data Scientists and BI Analysts and then typically do a lot of engineering work with machine learning services (microservices).
+So most of my focus will be on those applications.

 ## Tools